-Using output from dynamical and statistical forecasting systems, we derive generic climate predictions and user-relevant applications on seasonal to decadal timescales.
+Using output from dynamical and statistical forecasting systems, we derive generic climate predictions and user-relevant applications on monthly to decadal timescales.

 Long-range predictions, from dynamical or empirical methods, often refer to large-scale phenomena (e.g. ENSO, NAO) or give information on large-area averages.
 The variables for which predictions are made are most often meteorological (e.g. temperature, rainfall).